ryanallen/articles/markdown/UXPin/app-design-process.md

 ---

-###Stakeholder & Subject Matter Expert Interviews
+###Subject Matter Expert Interviews

-Stakeholder interviews take place early on in a project and are designed to help you gather an understanding of the organization, discover staff needs, and uncover the major problems as seen by the point of view of the stakeholders.
+Subject Matter Expert interviews (or stakeholder interviews for an existing product) take place early on in a new product and are designed to help you gather a general understanding of the market space. organization, discover staff needs, and uncover the major problems as seen by the point of view of the stakeholders.
 Conduct one-on-one interviews with different levels of staff, focusing on actual ‘doers’ as well as managers.
 These are useful if you are working on an app that already exists, like if you are a new UX designer at an organization.

 Subject matter expert interviews take place at the same time and are especially useful for an app that doesn't yet exist, like the app we are working on for example.